Washington Post writer calls people “kooks” who believe the Clintons killed Vince Foster (they did not). But look at what they have in common …

 And lastly, there is murder conspiracy peddler Hugh Turley of FBICoverup.com, a professional magician, who admits that “illusion and deception is [his] profession.”
 Turley was kicked off free republic for engaging in ad hominem attacks– where individuals attack a person or lodge pretend motives, rather than addressing the issue because they can’t (more on this murder conspiracy racket later).

-These “experts” also cite people’s initial reactions when they first learned of Foster’s tragic passing, including Webb Hubbell’s when he said that Foster never would have committed suicide, as definitive proof that Foster was murdered.
+These “experts” also cite people’s initial reactions when they first learned of Foster’s tragic passing, including Webb Hubbell’s when he said that Foster never would have committed suicide, as definitive proof that Foster was murdered when he was not.

 Hubbell was a former law partner at the Rose Law firm with Hillary Clinton and Vince Foster, then U.S. associate attorney general, who was indicted after Foster’s passing during Whitewater.